Kusal Mendis

-Balapuwaduge Kusal Gimhan Mendis (born 2 February 1995) is a professional Sri Lankan cricketer who plays in all forms of the game and a former ODI captain of the national team.
-He only played sixteen first-class matches before playing for the national side.
+Balapuwaduge Kusal Gimhan Mendis (born 2 February 1995) is a professional Sri Lankan cricketer who plays in all forms of the game and a current limited overs captain of the national team.
+He only played sixteen first-class matches before playing for the national team.
 In November 2017, he was named the One Day International (ODI) batsman of the year for the 2016–17 season at Sri Lanka Cricket's annual awards.

 Early and domestic career

 In 2013, Mendis was adjudged as the schoolboy cricketer of the year and had captained the national youth and the Prince of Wales College, Moratuwa teams in his formative years.

 In March 2018, Mendis was named in Dambulla's squad for the 2017–18 Super Four Provincial Tournament.
 In the following month, he was also named in Dambulla's squad for the 2018 Super Provincial One Day Tournament.
 In August 2018, Mendis was named to Galle's squad for the 2018 SLC T20 League.
 He was the leading run-scorer for Galle in the tournament, where he scored 182 runs in six matches.
 In March 2019, he was named in Galle's squad for the 2019 Super Provincial One Day Tournament.

 During the 2019–20 Premier League Tournament, Mendis scored 139 against Ragama Cricket Club, where Colombo Cricket Club won the match by an innings and 125 runs.
 In 2020, Mendis scored his maiden first-class double-century against Nondescripts Cricket Club and helped to draw the match.
 In the final match against Chilaw Marians Cricket Club, Mendis scored another century, with 157 runs, where the match ended in a draw.